 Head back down to Main Street to Animas Chocolate Company for a hot chocolate and a treat because a long day of skiing deserves something special.
-Afterward, explore Main Street, head to Maria's Bookstore, and check out some guidebooks and trail maps.
+Afterward, explore Main Avenue, head to Maria's Bookstore, and check out some guidebooks and trail maps.

 For dinner, head down a couple of blocks to 11th Street Station for a fun night of live music and food trucks with options for everyone.